 If the seller is a resident of any immovable property (excluding agricultural land), the consideration is Rs.
 50 Lakh or more, TDS must be deducted under Section 194IA at a rate of 1% of the Sale Consideration.
 However, if the sale price and the stamp duty value for the property are less than Rs.
 50 Lakh, TDS will not be applicable.

-If the seller is a non-resident and he has a certificate of Lower TDS Deduction from the Income Tax Officer (Section 195 of the Indian Income Tax Act, 1961) for any immovable property, 20% of the Capital Gains, along with Surcharge and Cess, is applicable as TDS.
+If the seller is a non-resident and he has a certificate of Lower TDS Deduction from the Income Tax Officer (Section 195 of the Indian Income Tax Act, 1961) for any immovable property, 20% of The Capital Gains, along with Surcharge and Cess, is applicable as TDS.
 Capital gain is the net profit/gain from the property transfer, which is held as a capital asset.

 Where the seller is a non-resident, and no certificate is obtained from the Income Tax Officer (Section 195) for any immovable property, TDS is to be deducted at 20% of the Sale Consideration, also with Surcharge and Cess.
 There is no threshold limit for TDS deduction under Section 195.